 The Greenpoint Environmental Education Center (The GEEC) at Brooklyn Public Library

 Artist rendering of proposed facility © Beatty Harvey Coco Architects

-With over 160,000 visitors each year, Greenpoint Library is one of Brooklyn Public Library’s (BPL) busiest branches.
+Greenpoint Library is one of Brooklyn Public Library's (BPL) busiest branches.
 Known for its collections for the local Polish community, as well as diverse cultural, early childhood literacy and health programs, the branch is an essential community hub that has outgrown its current configuration.

-Click here to view the proposed environmental features of the GEEC.
+View the proposed environmental features of the GEEC.

 Sign up for GEEC project updates.